hammal/cbadc/docs/source/tutorials/a_getting_started/plot_c_digital_estimator.rst

 specify both the analog system, the digital control and the filter parameters such as eta2, the batch size K1, and possible the lookahead K2.

 ..
-GENERATED FROM PYTHON SOURCE LINES 99-118
+GENERATED FROM PYTHON SOURCE LINES 105-126

 .. code-block:: default
-   :lineno-start: 100

     # Set the bandwidth of the estimator